gabrieldansereau/ms_betadiversity_hotspots/manuscript.md

 # Discussion

 Our results show that SDM models provide uniqueness predictions similar to the occurrence data while filling in gaps in poorly sampled regions.
-This, at first, is good as it provides a quantitative evaluation, however imperfect, for sites where we would otherwise not have anything.
+This is of interest as it provides a quantitative evaluation, however imperfect, for sites where we would otherwise not have anything.
 At the coarse spatial scale we used, there is also evidence of a spatial smoothing effect caused by the SDMs:
 New-England and the Northeast United States shows more uniform richness and